raphaelm/django-scopes/README.md

     …
 ```

+Please note that django-scopes is also active during migrations, so if you are writing a
+data migration – or have written one in the past! – you'll have to add appropriate scoping
+or use the ``scopes_disabled`` context.

 ### Custom manager classes

 If you were already using a custom manager class, you can pass it to a `ScopedManager` with the `_manager_class`